top of page

 PRACTICE FORGIVENESS

-Others can only love you in the same measure they love themselves.
-They can only see the light in you in the same measure they see it in themselves.
-Accept and love them unconditionally, as their behavior depends on their level of consciousness.
-We are all on a path towards learning to be at One with the Light, Love and Power of the Universe.
+Others can only love you to the same extent they love themselves.
+They can only see the light in you to the same extent they see it in themselves.
+Accept and love them unconditionally, as their behaviour depends on their level of consciousness.
+We are all on a journey towards learning to be at One with the Light, Love, and Power of the Universe.

-Forgiveness is about recognizing that we often act according to Ego patterns originated in wounding.
-When we understand this, forgiveness become spontaneous.
+Forgiveness involves recognising that people, including ourselves, often behave according to Ego patterns rooted in past wounds.
+When we realise this, forgiveness becomes natural.

-Practice the following affirmations from a state of Presence.
-Notice what happens to you in terms of inner peace and joy.
+Practice these affirmations and notice what happens internally in terms of peace and joy.

 I forgive myself totally